 In early 2020, just before COVID became a global pandemic, the first ever Hawaiʻi NTM Conference was held at ʻIolani School, bringing clinicians, researchers, patients, educators and students together to share the latest on these emerging diseases.
 Eight NTM genomes were sequenced by teachers and students during the conference, resulting in a subsequent publication.

-2026 Hawaiʻi NTM Conference
+2026 Hawaiʻi NTM Education Workshop

 Academic Partners